-Once your pooch is going into the carrier on his own, try closing the door half-way.
-See how your pup reacts.
-If he looks comfortable, close the carrier door all the way for just a few seconds and then open it back up.
-Praise your pooch and give him a treat!
+Once your pooch is going into the carrier on his own, try closing the door for a few seconds and then open it back up before he has time to react.
+Reward with a yummy treat and plenty of praise.
 Repeat this step several times over the next day or two, slightly extending the length of time the door is closed each time.

 4) Walk Around With Your Pup In The Carrier